 The company must complete the Microgrant Application via the apply button below.
-Submission of that form will also indicate the company’s intention to remain based in Tennessee as well as the ongoing processes outlined below.
+Submission of that form and related documents will also indicate the company’s intention to remain based in Tennessee as well as the ongoing processes outlined below.
 Please review this entire page before submitting a Microgrant Application.

 Company referral process

 Companies must be referred by one of the following members of the LaunchTN network: